Golem-Base/golembase-op-geth/golem-base/README.md

 Optional flags:
 - `--node-url`: Specify a different node URL
 - `--data`: Custom payload data for the entity
-- `--ttl`: Custom time-to-live value in blocks
+- `--btl`: Custom time-to-live value in blocks

 The entity will be stored with:
 - Your specified payload